CodeSpace-Team/approaching-a-project-and-version-control-2.0/04_Working with GitHub.md

 1. **Go to GitHub**: Open [GitHub's website](https://github.com/).
 2. **Sign Up**: Click the "Sign up" button and follow the prompts to create an account.
-3. **Verify Email**: You will receive a confirmation email—click the link in the email to verify your account.
+3. **Verify Email**: You w receive a confirmation email—click the link in the email to verify your account.
 4. **Set up your profile**: Add your name, profile picture, and any other information you want to share.

 Once you have your GitHub account set up, you can start creating repositories and managing your code remotely.